 Construction Section of the Travis County Bar (Chairman 1999-2000)

-Associated Builders and Contractors (Austin Chapter Director, former Austin Chapter officer and National Board member)
+Associated Builders and Contractors (former Austin Chapter Director, former Austin Chapter officer and National Board member)

 Matt serves as a neutral on the Construction Panel of the American Arbitration Association and serves as an arbitrator and mediator in private arbitration.